TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cognitiveservices.spatialanalysis/problemscopingques-containereployment.md

   "subscriptionRequired": true,
   "resourceRequired": true,
-  "title": "Issues related to the spatial analyssis container deployment", "fileAttachmentHint": "Are you able to gather any log information using the following commands:
+  "title": "Issues related to the spatial analyssis container deployment", "fileAttachmentHint": "Are you able to gather any log information using the following commands: Container logs: *sudo iotedge logs <your-container-name>*, Logs of the security manager: *sudo journalctl -u iotedge -f*, Comprehensive system logs: *sudo iotedge support-bundle --since 6h*.
+What is the status of your containers when you run: *sudo systemctl status iotedge*.
+Attach the results of your logs.", "formElements": [{
-  	• Container logs:
-		○ sudo iotedge logs <your-container-name>
-	• Logs of the security manager:
-		○ sudo journalctl -u iotedge -f
-	• Comprehensive system logs:
-		○ sudo iotedge support-bundle --since 6h
-  What is the status of your containers when you run:
-	• sudo systemctl status iotedge
-Attach the results of your logs."
-  ",

-  "formElements": [{
+      "id": "problem_start_time",
+      "order": 1,
+      "controlType": "datetimepicker",
+      "displayLabel": "When did the problem begin?",
+      "required": true
+    },{
       "id": "container_version",
-      "order": 3,
+      "order": 2,
       "controlType": "multilinetextbox",
       "displayLabel": "What version is your container?
-Have you tried updating your container version and re-deploying?", "useAsAdditionalDetails": true,
+Have you tried updating your container version and re-deploying?", "required": true
-      "required": true
     },{
       "id": "deployment_method",